saimanoj18/Type-SHOT/README.md

     n = 3;// this is the number of quatization levels as discussed in the paper grids = 16;// grids = dimension of the descriptor/bins, i.e., 352/22 = 16 ( 352 is the dimensionality of SHOT descriptor)
     bins = 22;// this should be equal to `m`, i.e., bins  = m;

+Please cite the paper **Low Bit-rate 3D Feature Descriptors for Depth Data from Kinect-style Sensors** if you find this code useful!